ckim929/Statistical-Modeling-Pipeline/_posts/2023-01-04-firstpost.md

 This dataset collect and analyzed by Worldline and the [MLG](http://mlg.ulb.ac.be/) of ULB has already gone through a PCA transformation and been reduced down to 28 features.
 'Time' and 'Amount' are the only features that has not been transformed.

-Upon initial analysis, the data I am working with here is clean.
+Upon initial analysis, the data I am working with here is relatively clean.
 I've checked for null and duplicate values using **data.isnull().sum()** and **data.duplicated()**.
+I found some duplicate values that I've removed.
 All of the features are numerical variables labeled **V1, V2,..., V28**.
 However, because data cleaning is an iterative process it may be possible that I have to come back to this step again.

 ## Exploratory Data Analysis (EDA)
 It's important to understand the data to gather as much insight as possible from it.
 This step is all about making sense of the data by looking for patterns, spotting anomalies, and checking assumptions through summary statistics and visualizations ([towardsdatascience](https://towardsdatascience.com/exploratory-data-analysis-8fc1cb20fd15)).